This tutorial will guide you through the initial steps in getting your audio from FMOD Studio to work with CRYENGINE

 Before you set up your FMOD Studio Project, make sure that you are using the correct version of FMOD Studio with CRYENGINE.
 The CRYENGINE is always updated to support the latest version of FMOD Studio.

-To make sure that you are using the correct version, open the Console in CRYENGINE, and then type s_DrawAudioDebug a.
+To make sure that you are using the correct version, open the Console in CRYENGINE, and then set s_DrawDebug to a non-zero value.
 Now, you can see (in the top left hand corner) the current version of FMOD Studio that is supported by the audio system in your CRYENGINE build.

 You can download the latest FMOD Studio version from here.